-There has been a £0.011 million increase in the 31st March 2022 Balance Sheet value.
+There has been a £0.694 million increase in the 31st March 2023 Balance Sheet value.
+The final figure is reported here.
+The final accounts to be adjusted accordingly (within the next draft publication).

 Balance Sheet Supporting Notes

 Note 31) Property, Plant & Equipment